 [You can hear the arguments in Gill v.
 Whitford in a video linked at the end of this article.]

 Benisek v.
 Lamone—Maryland’s Democratic Partisan Redistricting Map

 Also being considered by the U.S. Supreme Court is the case of another gerrymandered map, this one gerrymandered by Democrats.
 In this case, a special three-judge federal district court voted 2 to 1 to reject the plaintiff’s (Republicans) request for an order requiring new district lines to be in place for the 2018 midterm election.
-This case focuses on gerrymandering in one district—the Sixth District in Massachusetts.
+This case focuses on gerrymandering in one district—the Sixth District in Maryland.
 A week later, the plaintiffs appealed to the Supreme Court, with a motion to expedite consideration of the case so that it could be heard in November, just weeks after the argument already scheduled in Whitford.
 When the justices denied that request without comment on September 12, 2017, the natural assumption was that the court would simply keep the Maryland case on hold until it decided the Wisconsin case later in the term.
 But then the Supreme Court decided to take the Lamone case.